 "I do hope those five Galleons will be enough to last, since you counted them so carefully," said Professor Quirrell.
 "I doubt the Headmaster shall be so eager to entrust me with your vault key a second time, once he discovers I've been tricked."

-I'm a Humanitarian: Once Harry realizes that Parsletoungs are capable of speaking to snakes he starts to worry if this means snakes, and potentially any other thing he eats, my be sentient.
+I'm a Humanitarian: Once Harry realizes that Parsletounges are capable of speaking to snakes he starts to worry if this means snakes, and potentially any other thing he eats, my be sentient.
 While Harry hungrily wonders about the moral implications Hufflepuff suggests he fix the problem by eating his fellow students.
-After all there is no debate rather *they* are sentient.
+After all there is no debating whether they are sentient.

 After Draco has dropped Hermione off the roof of Hogwarts (It Makes Sense in Context and the victim got better), it is speculated that his goal is to drop all the Muggleborns.
 That's right: he's the Heir of "Slipperin" and the next "Drop Lord".